-Superintendent: Randy Faber Committee: Jeff Svendsen, Shane Hussey, Tyler Klein, Allyn and Amy Buhrow
+Superintendent: Randy Faber

+Committee: Jeff Svendsen, Tyler Klein, Derek Rapp, Allyn and Amy Buhrow

 - 1. All rules (pages 9-19) apply. - 2.
-All purebred animals must have registration papers on grounds throughout the fair. - 3.
-Health papers must be stamped by the Fair Veterinarian on Wednesday from 7-8 p.m., or Thursday, noon-1 p.m. - 4.
-All steers, and females entered in the Beef Performance Tested classes will be weighed by the superintendent and divided into classes according to weight or age accordingly. - 5.
+All purebred animals must have registration papers on the grounds throughout the show. - 3.
+Health papers must be stamped by the Fair Veterinarian on Wednesday from 7-8 p.m. or Thursday noon-1 p.m. - 4.
+All steers and females entered in the Beef Performance Tested classes will be weighed by the superintendent and divided into classes according to weight or age accordingly. - 5.
 All steers must carry baby teeth.
 The Beef Committee reserves the right to mouth all steers. - 6.
 Steers may be purebred, grade, or crossbred.
 Steers exhibited must be shown in the class for which they show dominant characteristics as determined by the Beef Superintendent and his decision will be final. - 7.
 All heifers showing in the purebred classes must be registered. - 8.
 A heifer shown in the Market Heifer class cannot be shown in the Breeding Heifer class and vice versa. - 9.
 A clean clipped natural look should be the goal of fitting.
 "No false tail head will be permitted, and artificial color added to the hair is not permitted."
 Animals may be given a white towel test at the discretion of the committee. - 10.
-Champion ribbons will be presented for top female and steer in breed classes, and other classes at the discretion of the superintendent and judge.
+Champion ribbons will be presented for top female and steer in breed classes, and other classes at the discretion of the superintendent and judge. - 11.
+Animals must be owned and personally cared for by exhibitor. - 12.

-Heifers-June 1

-- 11. Animals must be owned and personally cared for by exhibitor. - 12.
 Ownership Dates of the current year: Cows-Jan.
 1 Steers-Feb.
+1 Heifers-June 1

-1 - 13.
-Trophies may be presented to Lee County 4-H' members for the following: - Grand Champion Beef Female Grand Champion Beef Premiere Grand Champion Bucket Calf Grand Champion Performance Tested Grand Champion Club Group of Three Grand Champion Sr. Beef Showmanship Grand Champion Jr. Beef Showmanship
+13. Trophies may be presented to Lee County 4-H members for the following:

+Grand Champion Beef Female Grand Champion Steer Grand Champion Bucket Calf Grand Champion Beef Premiere Grand Champion Performance Tested Grand Champion Club Group of Three Grand Champion Sr. Beef Showmanship Grand Champion Jr. Beef Showmanship